Esteghlal Ladies Volleyball Club

 Taj Ladies Volleyball Club was a volleyball club, established in Tehran.
 Taj volleyball club was owned by Taj sports and cultural organization.
+Taj won Iranian Women's Volleyball League (Shahbanu cup) in 1976.

 History

 Established in early 1960s Taj was one of the powerhouses of Iranian volleyball.
-On September 1963 Iran women's national volleyball team was formed and played their first friendly match against Japan.
+In September 1963 Iran women's national volleyball team was formed and played their first friendly match against Japan.
 Most of the players of Iran national team were members of Taj and Taj played a vital rule in forming Iranian national volleyball team.